kingrc15/kingrc15.github.io/_posts/2021-10-06-new-student-setup.md

 `htop -u <username>`

 For more information about htop or renice, you can use -h to get a short description of the arguments.

+## gpustat

+**Additionally, monitor your GPU usage.** The GPUs are there to be used.
+However, you shouldn't be using all the GPUs all the time.
+To monitor your GPU usage, install gpustat:

+`conda install -c conda-forge gpustat`

+You can run gpustat from your command line using the following command:

+`gpustat -pi`

+The `p` flag will display the processes being run on each GPU.
+The `i` flag will launch gpustat in interactive mode.
+If you just want a snapshot of what the GPUs currently are doing, leave the `i` flag out.
+I recommend running this command with the `i` flag and placing it somewhere you can see all the time that way you can monitor your GPU usage.

 # Useful Info